logzio/logz-docs/_source/user-guide/billing/index.md

 ## General information for Logz.io product plans

-Learn more about what you can see in the Usage and Billing pages of your account {here}.
+Learn more about what you can see in the Usage and Billing pages of your account {link here}.

+Usage is measured according to UPC time.

 ### Subscription Period
 Logz.io subscriptions are available for 1-, 12-, and 24-month periods, with pricing determined by the amount of data shipped daily.